Wearing the Old Jacket?

 By contrast, when a doctrine is proclaimed by a person who has not experienced it for himself at any depth, it is worse than useless: it is dead.
 Even if the propositional content is mostly correct, nonetheless, it is dead, and as all dead things do, it begins to rot, and provide a breeding ground for maggots.

-The doctrine of divine election, for example, is indeed “an unspeakable comfort to godly persons,” as the Westminster divines put it—if it is expounded as Luther or Calvin expounded it.
+The doctrine of divine election, for example, is indeed “full of sweet, pleasant, and unspeakable comfort to godly persons,” as the 39 Articles put it—if it is expounded as Luther or Calvin expounded it.
 In them, as C. S. Lewis explains, the feeling is unspeakable, scarcely believable joy.
 It is the joy of the lover who has been chosen by his beloved, regardless of merit, despite all flaws, to have been loved and chosen!
 And to be assured that the choosing is irrevocable, irreversible!
 What joy!

 Now, I believe that the doctrine of election as taught by Luther and Calvin is a bit impressionistic.
 Their formulation suffers from serious exegetical and theological flaws.
-But the experience of relationship with God that they were pointing to is real enough.
+But the experience of God to which they pointed is real, and remains available.
 Expounded with the joy and trust in God that Luther or Calvin had, even their flawed formulations can do quite a bit of good, and little enough harm.

 On the other hand, when those same formulations are proclaimed in doubt, with some question as to whether one is chosen, the doctrine does incalculable harm.
 The result is a paranoid, frantic search for many tests or proofs that might allow someone to attain (at least theoretical) certainty—as required by the late New England Puritans, or in modern times by, say, a John MacArthur or a John Piper.
 The speaker is often himself somewhat unsure of his election, and the fear is contagious.
 The hearers understand, at least unconsciously, that this is a terrifying doctrine, because they are hearing it from a terrified man.
 Soon enough, the terror comes to the surface, and the resulting (slanderous) view of God—petty, autocratic, using eternal human destinies as His personal plaything—becomes, in Lewis’ words, “something not unlike devil worship.”